santhosh-reddy-6404/u-mart/README.md

 This project is a real-time single vendor ecommerce web app and also tagged as PWA as well as Dapp as it is built on ethereum blockchain network (ropsten - testnet).<br/>

 All the packages required for the project are installed through CDNs in the index. html files and never used CLI or npm to build this project.
+The other thing is, this project was completely built on mobile in an android app named Spck Editor.

 The Front-end of the app is built with React.JS library, a smart contract with solidity and deployed with remix ide and Web3.JS to interact with the smart contract.